I Don’t Read Educational Books

 Maryellen Weimer offers 7 characteristics of what makes someone a good learner.
 Along with being curious, and open-minded, I’d add they are willing to embrace some dissonance.
 The best learners can learn something from almost any experience.
 That’s partly what makes them a good learner.

-There has certainly been an awakening in teaching that suggests teachers ought to be master learners, learners first and other statements which shifts education from … Read the rest
+There has certainly been an awakening in teaching that suggests teachers ought to be master learners, learners first and other statements which shifts education from being focused on teaching to focusing on learning and what it means to learn.

 Lessons From 70+ Ignites